tcardoso2/journal.io/README.md

 Version History
 ---------------
+* v 0.3.6: kill ends the server.js process but not the underlying processes, need to handle that first, starting process and CLI specs
 * v 0.3.5:
   - (WIP) Creating monitor to look at principal command task since it seems to be timing out unexpectably
   - Revisiting test suites, as I haven't looked into them for a while